huynguyen1989/me/_posts/2022-06-20-Solder-Station-DIY.md

 There're many types of solder station from manual to automatic iron cartridge

 ## The needs
-- I really need a micro-small within precise tempture control solder station
-- Which could not damaging electronic components
+- I really need a micro-small soldering station with precise temperature control, which can prevent damage to electronic components due to prolonged exposure to high temperatures during soldering.
+From my previous experience soldering the 2SK170 Toshiba transistor, I found that heating it up to 350°C for 5 seconds can reduce its sensitivity.

 ## List of top solder station 2024